lemonlabsuk/scala-uri/README.md

 [![Build Status](https://secure.travis-ci.org/theon/scala-uri.png?branch=master)](https://travis-ci.org/theon/scala-uri)

-`scala-uri` is a small self contained Scala library that helps you work with URIs.
-It has a DSL for building URIs and a parser to parse URIs in Strings.
-It can be used outside a servlet environment as it has zero dependencies on the servlet spec or existing web frameworks.
+`scala-uri` is a small self contained Scala library that helps you work with URIs with the following features:

+ * A DSL for building URIs
+ * A parser to parse URIs from Strings.
+ * Can be used outside a servlet environment as it has zero dependencies on the servlet spec or existing web frameworks.

 ## Building URIs with the DSL